refile/refile/README.md

 ## Multiple file uploads

-File input fields support the `multiple` attriute which allows users to attach multiple files at once.
+File input fields support the `multiple` attribute which allows users to attach multiple files at once.
 Refile supports this attribute.
 You can add the attribute to your attachment fields like this:

 ``` erb
 <%= form.attachment_field :images_files, multiple: true %>